Sarmatians: Physical appearance

+The Early Sarmatians from the Filippovka kurgans (4th century BC) combined Western (Timber Grave and Andronovo) and Eastern characteristics.
+Compared with classical Sauromatians, Early Sarmatians, such as those of Filippovka, generally display an increased incidence of eastern Asiatic features.
+They most closely resembled the Saka populations of Central Asia, particularly from the Altai region (Pazyryk), and were very different from the western Scythians, or the Sarmatians of the Volga River area.

 The Roman author Ovid recorded that one of the Sarmatian tribes, the Coralli, had blond hair, which is a characteristic that Ammianus Marcellinus also ascribed to the Alans.
 He wrote that nearly all of the Alani were "of great stature and beauty, their hair is somewhat yellow, their eyes are frighteningly fierce."

 Modern historians have offered conflicting opinions about the description of the Alans as being tall and having blond hair.
 For instance, Roger Batty has posited that "presumably, only some of the Alans would have been blond".
 Bernard Bachrach has likewise suggested that because the Alans assimilated so many foreigners, the majority of them are unlikely to have been blond-haired, and that there was no distinguishing physical characteristic of the Alans.
 However, John Day has argued that Bachrach's analysis is flawed, because he mistranslated the original passage from Ammianus Marcellinus, and that the majority of the Alans were in fact blond.
 Iver Neumann has suggested that the description of Alans as blond may mean that their Indo-Iranian ancestry was greater than it was in the Huns.
 Charles Previté-Orton wrote that the Alans were only partly of Iranian heritage, and that the other part of their ancestry came from captive women and slaves.

+Legacy

-Sarmatism
+Polish Sarmatism

-Sarmatism (or Sarmatianism) is an ethno-cultural concept with a shade of politics designating the formation of an idea of the origin of Poland from Sarmatians within the Polish–Lithuanian Commonwealth.
+Sarmatism (or Sarmatianism) is an ethno-cultural concept of the origin of Poland from Sarmatians within the Polish–Lithuanian Commonwealth.
 It was the dominant Baroque culture and ideology of the nobility (szlachta) that existed in times of the Renaissance to the eighteenth centuries.
 Together with another concept of "Golden Liberty," it formed a central aspect of the Commonwealth's culture and society.
-At its core was the unifying belief that the people of the Polish Commonwealth descended from the ancient Iranic Sarmatians, the legendary invaders of Slavic lands in antiquity.
+At its core was the unifying belief that the elite of the Polish Commonwealth descended from the ancient Iranic Sarmatians, the legendary invaders of Slavic lands in antiquity.

+Ukrainian heritage

+Ukrainians may detect the Sarmatians' influence (transmitted through Kievan Rus') in Ukraine, where Sarmatian culture, folkways and aesthetics have left an imprint on this part of their former homeland.

+In the 17th century the Cossack Hetman Bohdan Khmelnytsky, building on Polish Sarmatianism, claimed the title of "Prince of the Sarmatians".